hasuq33/namaste_node_tinder/Readme.md

 - Read about app.use and app.all routes
 - Route has paramaters like (err, req , res , next) but we can use like (req , res , next) but always write a trycatch function
+ - Use Validator Library for validating email , password and url